wufeim/elements-of-statistical-learning/source/index.rst

 About
 =====================================

-This is the notes for Elements of Statistical Learning.
-Contributions are welcomed and you can submit a pull request on GitHub.
-You could also send me an email if you would like to be added as a collaborator.
+This is the notes for Elements of Statistical Learning by *Trevor Hastie*, *Robert Tibshirani*, and *Jerome Friedman*.
+Even with "some" background in machine learning and statistics, my friends and I still find it hard to understand some parts of this book.
+Sometimes "trivial" steps are skipped; some other contents are simply hard to understand without relevant background information.
+This is why we are creating this notes to share our thoughts and understandings.
+Additional calcuations and explanations are provided and a collaborative solution manual is made.

-I created a ESL study group on Douban.
+I created an ESL study group on Douban.
 Come join us!

 .. image:: images/douban.JPG
    :width: 280pt